rust-lang/rust/text/0000-inline-semantic.md

 ### Backtrace

-When given debug information (DWARF section on Linux, `*.pdb` file on Windows, `*.dSYM` folder on macOS), the program is able to obtain the source code location for each address.
+When given debug information (DWARF section/file on Linux, `*.pdb` file on Windows, `*.dSYM` folder on macOS), the program is able to obtain the source code location for each address.
 This solution is often used in runtime-heavy languages like Python, Java and [Go].

 For Rust, however:

 * The debug information is usually not provided in release mode.

-* Normal inlining will make the caller information inaccurate.
+    In particular, `cargo` defaults to disabling debug symbols in release mode (this default can certainly be changed). `rustc` itself is tested in CI and distributed in release mode, so getting a usable location in release mode is a real concern (see also [RFC 1417] for why it was disabled in the official distribution in the first place).

+    Even if this is generated, the debug symbols are generally not distributed to end-users, which means the error reports will only contain numerical addresses.
+This can be seen as a benefit, as the implementation detail won't be exposed.
+But how to submit/analyze an error report would be out-of-scope for this RFC.

+* There are multiple issues preventing us to rely on debug info nowadays.

-* Issues [24346]  (*Backtrace does not include file and line number on non-Linux platforms*) and [42295]  (*Slow backtrace on panic*) and are still not entirely fixed.
+    Issues [24346]  (*Backtrace does not include file and line number on non-Linux platforms*) and [42295]  (*Slow backtrace on panic*) and are still not entirely fixed.
+Even after the debuginfo is properly handled, if we decide not to expose the whole the full stacktrace, we may still need to reopen pull request [40264]  (*Ignore more frames on backtrace unwinding*).

-* Backtrace may be disabled in resource-constrained environment.
+    These signal that debuginfo support is not reliable enough if we want to solve the unwrap/expect issue now.

 These drawbacks are the main reason why restriction 3 "debug-info independence" is added to the motivation.